cloudcompass/ToIPLabs/docs/LFS173x/AriesToolboxLab.md

 git clone https://github.com/hyperledger/aries-acapy-plugin-toolbox
 cd aries-acapy-plugin-toolbox
 docker-compose -f docker-compose_alice_bob.yml up --build

 ```

-If all goes well, you should see on the terminal information in a square box framed in colons (“:”) listing info about Alice and Bob, and below that, invitation URLs.
-In the version I’m looking at, there are a lot of `Node is not a validator` error messages, which you can ignore.
+If all goes well, you should see on the **terminal** information in a square box framed in colons (“:”) listing info about the agents for Alice and Bob, and below that, invitation URLs.
+In the version we're looking at, there are a lot of `Node is not a validator` error messages, which you can ignore, but that require you to scroll back a long way to find the first invitation.

 Find one of the invitation URLs, highlight and copy the text to your clipboard, paste it into the Aries Toolbox invitations field and click ‘Connect.’
-You should see a new connection in the Aries Toolbox window, and a new window for the newly connected agent.
+You should see a new connection in the Aries Toolbox window, and after you click "Open", a new window for the newly connected agent.
 Repeat for the second agent (you may have to scroll quite a way in your terminal window).

+You should see a long menu in the left side menu of each agent.
+If you don't, although the agent did get a connection with the Toolbox, it is not running.
+If that happens, you should stop (see instructions below) and start the Alice and Bob agents again.

 OK, good, you have two Aries agents connected to the Toolbox.